BioSchemas/bioschemas.github.io/pages/_tutorials/dde/check_a_pull_request.md

 ### Step 2 - Verify that the JSONLD schema file is working properly
 {% include_relative check_your_spec.md %}

-### Step 3 - Edit the configuration files in the bioschemas website repository
+### Step 3 - IF this is a **brand new** specification, edit the configuration files in the bioschemas website repository
 Detailed instructions [here](https://hackmd.io/zGOAxx-BRfi4rDiaW9Rk4Q?both)

 ### Step 4 - Pull the JSONLD to the bioschemas Specification repository
 {% include_relative save_to_specs_repo.md %}

-### Step 5 - Update the bioschemas specification in the DDE schema registry
+### Step 5 - Update the bioschemas specification in the DDE schema registry (to be automated and removed as a step)
 {% include_relative push_updates_to_dde.md %}